Aslamlatheef/Linux/README.md

 8. The “-c” flag provides a grand total usage disk space at the last line.
 If your directory taken 50 MB space, then the last last two line of the output would be.
 9. The below command calculates and displays the disk usage of all files and directories, but excludes the files that matches given pattern.
 The below command excludes the “.txt” files while calculating the total size of diretory.
 So, this way you can exclude any file formats by using flag “-–exclude“.
 See the output there is no txt files entry.
 10. Display the disk usage based on modification of time, use the flag “–time” as shown below.

+# Ulimit command - Setting limits with Ulimit command
+$ ulimit -c ulimited
+$ ulimit -c
+unlimited

+$ ulimit -u 100
+-bash: ulimit: max user processes: cannot modify limit: Operation not permitted -a     All current limits are reported

+-c     The maximum size of core files created

+-d     The maximum size of a process's data segment

+-e     The maximum scheduling priority ("nice")

+-f     The  maximum  size  of files written by the shell and its
+       children

+-i     The maximum number of pending signals

+-l     The maximum size that may be locked into memory

+-m     The maximum resident set size (has no effect on Linux)

+-n     The maximum number of open file descriptors (most systems
+       do not allow this value to be set)

+-p     The pipe size in 512-byte blocks (this may not be set)

+-q     The maximum number of bytes in POSIX message queues

+-r     The maximum real-time scheduling priority

+-s     The maximum stack size

+-t     The maximum amount of cpu time in seconds

+-u     The  maximum  number  of  processes available to a single
+       user
+-v     The maximum amount of virtual  memory  available  to  the
+       shell